-Celebrated farmer urges Permanente doctors to further healthy food traditions
+Celebrated farmer urges Kaiser Permanente doctors to further healthy food traditions.

 When I heard that famed farmer Joel Salatin had come to Oakland to speak with Kaiser Permanente doctors, I felt like this event almost constituted a brush with celebrity.
 I wrote my senior thesis on food movements in the Bay Area, and my longtime interest in food politics had introduced me to Salatin and his work to bring sustainable food to America’s tables.** While some may be puzzled at the idea of a “famous farmer,” I leapt at the chance to write about a veritable hero of the food politics world, and I was anxious to learn more about where KP doctors and Salatin crossed paths.